 The Estaçao do Oriente Station is the most important terminal of Lisbon.
 It is a combination of bus, train, and subway stations.
-The station is always busy.
-The Estaçao do Oriente Station is located in Parque das Naçoes.
-The Parque das Naçoes district of Lisbon has many tourist attractions and business centers.
+The station has always been busy.
+The Estaçao do Oriente Station is located in Parque das Naçoes, district of Lisbon has many tourist attractions and business centers.

 The Estaçao do Oriente is the main train station for trips in-between cities.
 The station involves express trips to Porto, Algarve, and Evora.
 This network contains connections to the north, south, and east of Lisbon.
 The terminal also has suburban train trips to Sintra.

 The station’s metro extension lies at a lower level.
 It connects the station to the Parque das Naçoes district.
 Thus, it is as busy as the other parts of the Estaçao do Oriente station.